-Your clothes smell like they've spent a year in a musty trunk—what do you do?
-Well, first, figure out why they smell that way.
+Your clothes smell like they've spent a year in a musty trunk, what do you do?
+First, figure out why they smell that way.
 Maybe they were in a musty trunk, but more likely they either keep coming out of the washer that way or you let them sit somewhere damp for a while.
 I know I've forgotten to switch the load from the washer to the dryer on more than one occasion.

 - I left my clothes in the washer.

 - My clothes always smell musty after they've been washed.

 - I just pulled my clothes out of storage.

 Washing Wet and Musty Clothes